Just press delete. That’s it, that’s the whole blog….!

 Getting rid of a Google review has two main steps: report and remove.

-The first step is the make Google aware of the review in question.
+The first step in potentially removing a negative review is to make Google aware of the review in question.
 Once you verify that the review is in violation of their policy, you can flag it.
 All you need to do is:

 A Google representative should review your case within a few days to determine if there are grounds for removal.
 Note that a review can be flagged more than once by multiple people.